 Today I had just 10 minutes for lunch.
-The refrigerator was almost bare except for – Aha!
-Fiddleheads!
-These coiled-up fern shoots come up in the forest in the spring.
-They taste like a cross between wild asparagus and green beans.
+These coiled-up fern shoots showed up at my local organic market.
+They come up in the forest in the spring.
+Their taste is sweet – something like wild asparagus and green beans.
 Since I love asparagus omelets, I thought I’d experiment with fiddleheads, throwing in a few shiitakes and garlic.
 Yummilicious!
 A Fiddlehead Shiitake Omelet!

 If you can scramble an egg, you can make an omelet.
 And there’s nothing comparable to the flavor of fresh wild greens with pastured eggs.
 Omelets are best made one at a time.
 I first sautéed the fiddlesticks in a skillet, and then cooked the omelet in an 8-inch pan.
 This recipe serves one, or you can double or triple it to make as many omelets as you want.
 It would make a nice frittata too!